What Is the NCLEX? What You Need to Know About This Key Nursing Exam

 Once you get to the test center on the day of your exam, you’ll need to present a valid form of identification, read and sign paperwork, store personal belongings and proceed to the testing room.
 Here you’ll have up to six hours to complete the exam.
 If that seems like an inordinately long amount of time for a test, you can rest assured knowing that you’ll have ample time to think through each question.
 There are at least two predetermined breaks offered during the exam.

-The NCLEX uses a testing method titled computerized adaptive testing (CAT) to administer the test.
+The NCLEX exams are administered by using a testing method known as computerized adaptive testing (CAT).
 This means that each time you answer a question, the computer will re-estimate your nursing ability based on your answers and the difficulty of the questions.
 This system is designed to serve up questions that, according to your previous answers, are difficult enough to give you a 50 percent chance of answering correctly.

 This testing format also means that the duration of the test can vary from candidate to candidate.
 If you’re on the edge of a passing score, you’ll continue to receive questions until you either run out of time or meet a confidence threshold by answering enough questions correctly.

 Feeling confident and prepared for the NCLEX is important, so knowing how to study properly for the exam is essential.
-First things first: Don’t cram.
+First things first: Don’t cram at the last minute.
 Put in the proper time, study the exam itself and how it works and make sure to take lots of practice tests.

 It can also be helpful to get together with other nursing students in your program and hold study sessions.
 The NCLEX can be challenging, but working together with a group of like-minded individuals can be motivational and remind you why you decided to become a nurse in the first place.